th2-net/th2-common-j/README.md

 * port - the required setting defines the Cassandra port.
 * keyspace - the required setting defines the keyspace (top-level database object) in the Cassandra data center.
 * username - the required setting defines the Cassandra username.
 The user must have permission to write data using a specified keyspace.
-* password - the required setting defines the password that will be used for the connection to Cassandra.
+* password - the required setting defines the password that will be used for the connecting to Cassandra.
-* cradleInstanceName - the option defines a special identifier to divide data within one keyspace with `infra` as the default value.
+* cradleInstanceName - this option defines a special identifier that divides data within one keyspace with infra as the default value.
-* cradleMaxEventBatchSize - the option defines the maximum of the event batch size in bytes with 1048576 as the default value.
+* cradleMaxEventBatchSize - this option defines the maximum event batch size in bytes with its default value set to 1048576.
-* cradleMaxMessageBatchSize - the option defines the maximum of the message batch size in bytes with 1048576 as the default value.
+* cradleMaxMessageBatchSize - this option defines the maximum message batch size in bytes with its default value set to 1048576.

 ```json
 {